winsw/winsw/README.markdown

 Some services need to run with a working directory specified.
 To do this, specify a `<workingdirectory>` element like this:

     <workingdirectory>C:\application</workingdirectory>

+### priority
+Optionally specify the scheduling priority of the service process (equivalent of Unix nice) Possible values are `idle`, `belownormal`, `normal`, `abovenormal`, `high`, `realtime` (case insensitive.)

+    <priority>idle</priority>

+Specifying a priority higher than normal has unintended consequences.
+See <a href="http://msdn.microsoft.com/en-us/library/system.diagnostics.processpriorityclass(v=vs.110).aspx">MSDN discussion</a> for details.
+This feature is intended primarily to launch a process in a lower priority so as not to interfere with the computer's interactive usage.